It turns out, it’s totally normal.

 - I sent some samples for Marco to taste, and he wrote up a post about it on his site.
 He described the unpleasant acidity I encountered as a “lemon ester” note and said that it could be mold, but that my tea was not ruined either way.

-Personally, for the specific use case of near-future drinking, I would still not store any of my youngest sheng at 40C, simply because I find the lemon ester note to be highly unpleasant and intrusive.
+Personally, for the specific use case of near-future drinking, I would still not store any of my youngest raw puer at 40C, simply because I find the lemon ester note to be highly intrusive and unpleasant.
 This doesn’t mean that I want my tea to stay young forever, as Marco implied near the end of his post.
 Of course I want my tea to age out of its youth!
 I’m just highly sensitive to the lemon ester note, which so far I have been able to avoid by using lower temperatures such as 32C and 36C.

 So, what now?
 Further testing, of course.
-I will be storing some more 2018 YS Impression as well as a number of other teas at 40 celsius to see if the tea can age “through” the lemon ester note over the long term.
+I will be storing some more 2018 YS Impression as well as a number of other teas at 40 degrees Celsius to see if the tea can age “through” that note over the long term.

 February 2021 Update: I am in the process of determining the root cause of the lemon ester note.
 For now, it appears that it is simply an early symptom of the awkward stage.